jump-dev/JuMP.jl/docs/src/quickstart.md

 After the call to `JuMP.optimize!` has finished, we need to query what happened.
 The solve could terminate for a number of reasons.
-First, the solver might have found the optimal solution, or proved that the problem is infeasible.
+First, the solver might have found the optimal solution or proved that the problem is infeasible.
-However, it might also have run into numerical difficulties, or terminated due to a setting such as a time limit.
+However, it might also have run into numerical difficulties or terminated due to a setting such as a time limit.
 We can ask the solver why it stopped using the `JuMP.termination_status` function:
 ```jldoctest quickstart_example